 It was one of the most incredible days of my life!
-I was able to bring my coach and my parents along with me to the ceremony too which was great as they’re the ones that have helped me achieve in the pool.
-When I think back on the actual day it’s all a bit of a blur, I still can’t believe I was awarded such a prestigious honour for doing something that’s so normal to me and something that I love so much!
+I was able to bring my coach and my parents along with me to the ceremony too, which was great as they’re the ones that have helped me achieve in the pool.
+When I think back to the actual day it’s all a bit of a blur, I still can’t believe I was awarded such a prestigious honour for doing something that’s so normal to me and something that I love so much!
 I sometimes get my medal out if I need some inspiration!

 How was it winning the Para-Swimming Performance Athlete of the Year for Swim England?

 It was another massive honour to win at the Swim England Awards.
 It’s always nice to be recognised for your achievements, especially after smashing my own world record from Rio by over two seconds!
 This is something I’m very proud of!

 What competitions are you training for at the moment?